 Once you have downloaded the service provider metadata, contact the administrators of the SAML federation for instructions on how to integrate your metadata into the federation's aggregated metadata file.
 You will also need instructions from them to register your IDP with the federation.

-Designate an enterprise account as an administrator
+Designate a SAML account as an administrator

 Join the organization automatically